all 8 results

 How is Arishtam Fermented?

-Natural fermenting agents like Dhataki flower- Woodfordia fruticosa or Madhuka-Madhuca longifolia play a crucial role in the making of liquid herbal supplements- Arishtams and Asavas along with some sources of sugar.
+Natural fermenting agents like Dhataki flower- Woodfordia fruticosa or Madhuka-Madhuca longifolia play a crucial role in the making of liquid herbal supplements – Arishtas and Asavas along with some sources of sugar.

 Typically, Ayurvedic practitioners will also add a few herbs to this fermenting liquid.
 These herbs regulate the speed of fermentation.
 The fermenting liquid is then transferred to a vat and kept undisturbed for a period between 2 and 9 weeks.
 During this period, the fermenting agent breaks down the sugar molecules and converts them into alcohol.
-The final formula contains both alcohol and water-soluble extract of the herbs.
+The final formula contains both alcohol and water-soluble extract of the herbs, with a longer shelf life and a pleasing taste.

 Uses and benefits of Arishtam